Top Tips For Creating A Luxury Bathroom

 Recycled glass tiles and countertops create a fresh, clean and smooth surface while making use of sustainable materials.
 Use Tadelakt to plaster walls and ceilings; it’s a natural, lime-based material that is produced using the minimum amount of energy and without harmful chemicals.

-Tadelakt is water and mould resistant and is sealed using a natural soap solution so it only needs to be cleaned with a sponge and water.
+Tadelakt is a natural lime-based plaster that is water and mould resistant.
 This incredibly eco-friendly plaster releases 80% less CO2 than cement based finishes and actually re-absorbs CO2 during its production, which means less damage to the environment.

 Tadelakt creates a beautiful, natural finish to your bathroom while having minimum impact on the environment.